Advanced Epigenetic Epidemiology

 Please be aware that all information about short courses planned for 2021 is provisional and subject to change.

 Registration will start at 9.00am, the course will finish by 5pm.

 - To build on the knowledge and skills acquired in 'Epigenetic Epidemiology' by introducing students to more advanced approaches in epigenetic epidemiology.

 - To provide students with the knowledge and skills necessary to design, execute and interpret more advanced epigenetic epidemiological analyses.

 By the end of the course students should be able to:

-- design, execute and interpret epigenome-wide association studies (EWAS) of epigenetic variance, interactions and repeated measures;
+- design, execute and interpret non-standard epigenome-wide association studies (EWAS) (e.g. of repeated measures);

 - derive and apply epigenetic models for detecting exposure and predicting outcomes;